SQL Server Transaction Log Architecture and Management Guide

 Before you can create the first log backup, you must create a full backup, such as a database backup or the first in a set of file backups.
 Restoring a database by using only file backups can become complex.
 Therefore, we recommend that you start with a full database backup when you can.
 Thereafter, backing up the transaction log regularly is necessary.
 This not only minimizes work-loss exposure but also enables truncation of the transaction log.
 Typically, the transaction log is truncated after every conventional log backup.

-We recommend taking frequent enough log backups to support your business requirements, specifically your tolerance for work loss such as might be caused by a damaged log drive.
+We recommend taking frequent enough log backups to support your business requirements, specifically your tolerance for work loss such as might be caused by a damaged log storage.
 The appropriate frequency for taking log backups depends on your tolerance for work-loss exposure balanced by how many log backups you can store, manage, and, potentially, restore.
+Think about the required RTO and RPO when implementing your recovery strategy, and specifically the log backup cadence.
 Taking a log backup every 15 to 30 minutes might be enough.
 If your business requires that you minimize work-loss exposure, consider taking log backups more frequently.
 More frequent log backups have the added advantage of increasing the frequency of log truncation, resulting in smaller log files.

 To limit the number of log backups that you need to restore, it is essential to routinely back up your data.
 For example, you might schedule a weekly full database backup and daily differential database backups.